mattfors/weight-anomaly-detection/README.md

 # Weight Anomaly Detection

-This project serves as a proof of concept for utilizing weight samples obtained from a USB to detect anomalies, such as deviations from expected part quantities.
+This project serves as a proof of concept for utilizing weight samples obtained from a USB scale to detect anomalies, such as deviations from expected part quantities.

 ![demo](/images/bobbins.gif)